Highlander Challenge World Championships: Final

 Sean Betz won both the hammer and 28-lb weight for distance.
 Zijlstra won the Famous Grouse Challenge Caber and Arsjo beat Rider in the pole push.
-The 56-lb weight for height saw no-one reach 17' and was a three-way tie for first place between Arsjo, Wenta and Zijlstra.
-Going into the final event of the Pictish Stone Carry, Wenta had a 3-point lead over his closest challenger, Rider, but retained his title with by gaining a third place behind Edmunds and Arsjo.
+The 56-lb weight over bar saw no-one reach 17' and was a three-way tie for first place between Arsjo, Wenta and Zijlstra.
+Going into the final event of the Pictish stone carry, Wenta had a 3-point lead over his closest challenger, Rider, but retained his title with by gaining a third place behind Edmunds and Arsjo.